NorESMhub/noresm2cmor/workflow/Workflow.md

 ## 3 - Update Github issue to publish the data

-Post on the corresponding issue [Issue 124 for realisation 1](https://github.com/NorwegianClimateCentre/noresm2cmor/issues/124), [Issue 125 for realisation 2](https://github.com/NorwegianClimateCentre/noresm2cmor/issues/125) and [Issue 126 for realisation 3](https://github.com/NorwegianClimateCentre/noresm2cmor/issues/126) on the cmorized data, and request to publish
+* Post on the corresponding issue [Issue 86 for realisation 1](https://github.com/NorwegianClimateCentre/noresm2cmor/issues/86), and [Issue 90 for realisation 2](https://github.com/NorwegianClimateCentre/noresm2cmor/issues/90) on the cmorized data, and request to publish

-Change the **Label** from _CMORize_ to _ESGF publish_
+* Change the **Label** from _CMORize_ to _ESGF publish_
-Once the ESGF publish is finished, the Issue will be closed.
+* If the issues is of status **closed**, reopen the issue Once the ESGF publish is finished, the Issue will be closed again.

 (If there are new cmorization for this experiment, the issue can be opened again)